bpires/handbook/react/index.md

 A component can also receive data from other components.
 In this case, we talk about **props**.

-Don't worry, we're going to look in details at all those terms (JSX, State and Props) soon.
+Don't worry, we're going to look in detail at all those terms (JSX, State and Props) soon.

 ## Introduction to JSX